Dudeiebot/nvim/noob.md

  `x` delete a letter, and you add nos to the back also for more deleting.

+ `%` comes in handy in between brackets to flip around them, you can move from the bracket opening `{` to the bracket close `}` with the sign.
+Or around other brackets also.
 ## Just some CMD et miscellanous things
-You can use `~` to swap inbetween lowercase and uppercase and you can also add those numerals to it for more effectiveness.
+you can use `~` to swap inbetween lowercase and uppercase and you can also add those numerals to it for more effectiveness.

 The `.` command redo what was done last in other places.